Undergraduate minor: African American studies

 Racial inequality and experiences of African American families in the U.S. during 20th and 21st centuries; historical context for contemporary research on African American family; relative impact of structural and cultural factors on various aspects of African American family life, declining marriage rates, family formation patterns; intersections of race and class in family life; research methods used to examine dynamics of African American family life, including quantitative analysis, structured qualitative interviews, and ethnography.
+GE: Diversity and Inclusion.
 Same as SOC:2064.

 AFAM:2070 Black Television Culture 3 s.h.